 Them: No, what we have is listed on the website.
 Plus, you’re on a contract and have an early cancellation fee of $XXX

 You: “Well, I understand that, but I’d be saving $XXX even with that cancellation fee.
 Look, you know times are tough so I’m thinking of switching to [COMPETITOR COMPANY].
+They offer a plan at $X per month and you get XYZ with them.
 Unless there are any other plans you have…?
 No?
 Ok, can you switch me to your cancellation department, please?”

-You: “Listen, you know times are tough and I need to get a better deal to stick with you guys.
-You know and I know that your customer acquisition cost is hundreds of dollars.
-It just makes sense to keep me as a customer, so what can you do to offer me this plan for less money?”
+You: “Listen, you know times are tough and I’m looking for a better deal to stick with you guys.
+I’d like to remain a customer, so what can you do to offer me this plan for less money?”

 Use this technique on virtually any subscription you’re paying.
 Businesses want to keep customers and are willing to negotiate — but since most people don’t, they’re leaving money on the table.

 Sometimes you can try everything to get your cell phone plan down but nothing works.
 There’s only one thing for it, switching carriers.

 As a loyal customer, you should be able to get a better deal if you follow the negotiation scripts above.
 But if that doesn’t work, there’s nothing wrong with picking another carrier with a lower phone bill.

 All you have to do is cancel your current one and switch over.
 In some cases, there’s a cancellation fee to pay so you might have to do some calculations to check you’ll be saving money if you switch.
 If so, go for it!

 Be more conscious with your cell phone plan

 As you can see, there are so many opportunities to shave a few dollars off your cell phone bill.
 The first step is to become more conscious of the money you’re spending each month.
 And then assess whether you really need to be spending that much.